MariamAhmed004/LeadgerLink/README.md

 ## 1. Project Title and Description

 **LedgerLink** is an integrated web application designed to streamline operational reporting and inventory tracking for small and medium-sized enterprises (SMEs) with multiple branch locations.
-The system simplifies data communication between store branches and central accounting teams, facilitating structured, accurate, and efficient information management.
+Th[...]

 ---

 ## 2. Problem Statement

 Traditional branch-based industries such as restaurants and cafés rely heavily on manual or spreadsheet-driven reporting processes between operational branches and central accounting.
-This approach results in frequent data inaccuracies, limited transparency, and a lack of accountability, ultimately leading to operational inefficiencies across the organization.
+This approa[...]

 ---